-We offer a variety of services to connect members of the RU community and beyond to our holdings and expertise.
+We offer a variety of services to connect members of the university community and beyond to our holdings and expertise.

 The Archives and Special Collections department are available for community outreach programs, including tours, exhibits, presentations, workshops and classroom visits.
 Outreach programming is available in library buildings, across campus units and in various community locations.